Summer Law Fellowship

-You will take a two-part course at the Antonin Scalia Law School at George Mason University to complement your DC internship experience.
-The course is taught by a team of GMU's leading legal scholars and explores the theory and practice of originalism as a method of constitutional interpretation.
-The course is supplemented by seminar-style sessions on free-market economics so that students will develop a deeper appreciation for the economic and constitutional concepts that play a crucial role in determining the outcome of legal disputes, and underpin a system of limited government and free enterprise.
+TFAS Summer Law Fellows will take a 2 credit hour course at the Antonin Scalia Law School at George Mason University.
+The course is taught by one of GMU’s leading legal scholars and explores the theory and practice of originalism as a method of constitutional interpretation.
+The course is supplemented by seminar-style sessions on free-market economics so that students will develop a deeper appreciation for the economic and constitutional concepts that underpin a system of limited government and free enterprise.

 Class sessions are held at the Scalia Law facilities conveniently located just across the Potomac River in Arlington, VA and easily accessible on the Orange Line Metro train.
 Founded in 1972 as the International School of Law in Washington, DC, it merged with GMU in 1979 to become George Mason University School of Law.
 In 2016, it was renamed the Antonin Scalia Law School in memory of the late Supreme Court Justice.
 Scalia Law is home to an exceptional market-oriented faculty, placing them at the center of foundational debates on liberty, private property rights, constitutionally limited government, and the economic analysis of law.
 Scalia Law also hosts research projects and programs through the Law and Economics Center and the Center for the Protection of Intellectual Property.

-Students will earn three credit hours awarded through Scalia Law upon successful completion of the coursework.
+Students will earn two credit hours awarded through Scalia Law upon successful completion of the coursework.

 “I was given the chance to expand my knowledge of the Constitution and the important issues grounded in its interpretation.
 I would like my career to center around constitutional law, and I know my experiences as part of LSI have helped me prepare for that future.”

 Cole Milliard, Catholic University

 Intern, Stein, Mitchell & Mezines, LLP

-Part 1: Constitutional Interpretation: The Debate over Originalism (1 Credits)
+Constitutional Interpretation: The Debate over Originalism (2 Credits)

 The course will explore the concepts of original meaning theory as a method of constitutional interpretation.
 Students will be exposed to the history of orginalism and its practical application in landmark cases before the Supreme Court.
 Click here for last summer's syllabus.